Bruno Suzuki

-Bruno Junichi Suzuki Castanheira, commonly referred to as Bruno Suzuki (鈴木 ブルーノ) or Bruno Castanheira (born 20 May 1990), is a Brazilian footballer who plays for Malaysia Super League club PDRM.
+Bruno Junichi Suzuki Castanheira (born 20 May 1990), commonly referred to as Bruno Suzuki (鈴木 ブルーノ) or Bruno Castanheira, is a Brazilian footballer who plays for Malaysia Football League club Penang.

-Born in Brazil, Castanheira was raised in Japan, his maternal family country.
-He also holds Japanese citizenship.

-Career
+Club career

 Beginnings in Japan and Singapore loan

-Castanheira was sent out on loan to the Japan Football League club FC Machida Zelvia before returning and being sent out on loan again, this time with S.League club Albirex Niigata Singapore on loan from the parent club in Japan.
+Bruno was sent out on loan to the Japan Football League club, Machida Zelvia before returning and being sent out on loan again, this time with S.League club, Albirex Niigata Singapore on loan from the parent club in Japan.
 He made his debut in the 26 July 2010 clash against Balestier Khalsa, in the 1–1 draw.
-He scored 3 goals in the 2011 Singapore League Cup including a double in the Quarter Final against Geylang United.
+He scored 3 goals in the 2011 Singapore League Cup including a double in the quarter-finals against Geylang United.
+Bruno helped Albirex Niigata Singapore to lift the Singapore League Cup.

-In 2012, Bruno returned to parent club, Albirex Niigata.
+In 2012, Bruno returned to his parent club, Albirex Niigata.
 He played a couple of matches during pre-season and was given the squad number 27.
-However, he found first team opportunities hard to come by, only being named on the substitute's bench once.
+However, he found first-team opportunities hard to come by, only being named on the substitute's bench once.

-Singapore
+Albirex Niigata Singapore

-He then signed with Albirex Niigata Singapore on a permanent basis for the 2013 S.League season upon expiration of his contract.
+Bruno then signed with Albirex Niigata Singapore on a permanent basis for the 2013 S.League season upon expiration of his contract.
 The official announcement was made on 6 December 2012.
 Albirex Niigata Singapore finished second runner-up in the battle for second place, after a 3–1 defeat to Home United at Bishan Stadium during their last match day of the season, in which the White Swans needed a victory against the Protectors.
 He made 32 appearances and scored 7 goals in all competitions.

+Home United

-Castanheira signed in November 2013 with S.League rival Home United FC.
+In November 2013, Bruno signed with S.League rival Home United.

+Geylang International

 On 23 December 2014, Bruno signed with Geylang International in the upcoming 2015 S.League campaign, where he was reunited with former Albirex Niigata Singapore teammates Tatsuro Inui, Kento Fukuda, and Yuki Ichikawa.
-On 4 October 2015, Castanheira scored a hat-trick against Courts Young Lions, ending Geylang International FC's nine-game winless streak.
+On 4 October 2015, he scored a hat-trick against Courts Young Lions, ending Geylang International's nine-game winless streak.

+Back to Japan

-He returned to Japan to play for the J2 League team FC Gifu in 2016.
+Brunep returned to Japan to play for the J2 League team FC Gifu in 2016.